 Low latency, low loss, and scalable throughout (L4S)

-Define in 11bn an optional mechanism for L4S support on the AP as below?
+Define in 11bn an optional mechanism for L4S support on the AP as below.

 •Define an MLME primitive that provides congestion notification from the MAC layer to the higher layer at the AP, to enable the upper layer to mark ECN bits on subsequent DL packets for L4S congestion signaling.